cauancardoso/cauancardoso.github.io/aboutme.md

 title: About me
 ---

 My name is Cauan Braga da Silva Cardoso.
 I am a Statistician and a Data Scientist.
-I was born in Brasilia/DF, Brazil and I currently live between Brasilia and Rio de Janeiro.
+I was born in Brasilia/DF, Brazil.
+I currently live between Brasilia and Rio de Janeiro.

 ### Academic History